yakovypg/NetArgumentParser/README.md

 ```

 ### Connect Project
+The easiest way to get started with the **NetArgumentParser** is to include the project [package](https://www.nuget.org/packages/NetArgumentParser/) via the NuGet package manager.
+Another way is to clone the repository and then connect it.
 You can find instructions for connecting **NetArgumentParser** to your project [here](Documentation/ConnectProject.md).

-## Project Status And TODO List
-**NetArgumentParser** is currently under development.
-There are some features that need to be added to the project:
-- Add support of reflection-based configuring option set using special attributes.
-- Add NuGet package.

 ## Documentation
 You can read our documentation in the [DOCUMENTATION.md](DOCUMENTATION.md).